QC20/non-cartesian-etch-a-sketch/README.md

 This browser-based simulation of a polar coordinate Etch-A-Sketch offers an interactive experience:

 - **Control Knobs**: Use the arrow keys to manipulate the knobs.
-Press up or down to adjust the radius and left or right to change the angle.
+Press *UP* or *DOWN* to adjust the radius and *LEFT* or *RIGHT* to change the angle.
 - **Shake to Erase**: Shake your device to erase the sketch and start anew.
+If you're on a laptop or desktop computer, go ahead and pull on the Etch-A-Sketch to erase its contents.
+- **Spin it around**: By pressing *X* or *Z*, you can spin the Etch-A-Sketch around its own axis.

 ## Features